Specialist No Win, No Fee Solicitors

 Although spinal injuries are not always life-threatening, they can still be very severe.
 Though not life threatening a cracked vertebrae can still have long-lasting consequences, and specialist care will be necessary.
 Those who have the worst spinal injuries may never walk again.

 Broken bones in the feet and legs are especially common in motorcycle accident.
 Unfortunately, there are other more serious lower limb injuries which may be incurred including loss of toes or limbs, torn tissue and muscle, deep cuts and severe burns.
 Although many lower extremity injuries are relatively superficial, they still often require stitches and dressings together with several weeks of recovery time.
 However, more serious accidents can prevent a return to work and may limit your physical movement for the rest of your life.

 Road rash may sound minor.
 However, it is certainly very unpleasant.
 Road rash occurs when the rider slides along the road at high speed, and even in its mildest form it is an angry and painful skin abrasion which can hurt for weeks.
 In its most severe form, fat and tissues may be exposed, and potentially even the bone, and medical attention will be required.
 Even when severe road rash heals, it will still often leave lifetime scarring.

-Anyone who incurs an injury as the result of a motorcycle accident that was not their fault may end up suffering from anxiety and depression, whilst the injuries that they have incurred making everyday life hard.
+Anyone who is hurt as the result of an accident that was not their fault may also end up suffering from anxiety and depression.

-If you are unlucky enough to be involved in a motorcycle accident, there are several steps that you should take, should your injuries permit you:
+If you are unlucky enough to have an accident on the road, there are several steps that you should take, should your injuries permit you: